 FAQs About Power Distribution Equipment

-Our selection of power distribution equipment is ideal for mobile, temporary or backup power solutions.
-Our extensive fleet of electrical power distribution equipment features distribution boxes and panels, including spider boxes, multi-breaker panels and more.
-We also offer cables of varying lengths, transfer switches, extension cords, I-line power distribution boxes, Edison panels and many other portable power distribution equipment accessories.
-We carry top distribution equipment manufacturers like HIPOWER and AC Dandy to ensure you get the best quality hardware for the job.
+United Rentals' extensive fleet of electrical power distribution equipment features distribution boxes and panels, including spider panels, stand-alone circuit breakers and transfer switches, ideal for mobile, temporary or backup power solutions.
+We also offer cables of varying lengths, spider cables, extension cords, I-line power distribution boxes, Edison panels and many other portable power distribution equipment accessories.
+For more complex projects, like equipment or system maintenance, that require continuous power, learn about how United Rentals will work with you to create custom power packages.
+We carry top distribution equipment manufacturers such as HIPOWER and AC Dandy to ensure you get the best quality hardware for the job.

 Learn more about power distribution equipment in our FAQ section below.